miselume/blackjack/README.md

-# blackjack
+# Blackjack

-Console-Based Blackjack Game in Python
+Simple Blackjack, nothing to see here just practice code.
+Built in Python and using the [Deck of Cards API](https://www.deckofcardsapi.com).